 Potassium, nitrogen and micronutrient fertilizers are usually hydrosoluble and are unlikely to cause any problems in the system.
 On the other hand, phosphorous fertilizers aren’t recommended for fertigation, because most of them are not water-soluble, which may lead to precipitation, and they also take longer to be available for absorption once applied to the soil.

-Different plants need a different amount of water and nutrients in order to survive and have good productivity.
+Injector type Fertigation requires that the irrigation system has an injector, responsible for incorporating the fertilizers in the water.
+There are many kinds of injectors, with different costs, efficiency, energy sources, etc. Crop characteristics Different plants need a different amount of water and nutrients in order to survive and have good productivity.
 It also varies according to environmental conditions, some are more stress-tolerant, others more prejudiced by salinity and so forth.
 Therefore, it is necessary to understand the specific needs of every crop in each growth stage and also the weather and soil characteristics of the region it is being cultivated, so that one may be conscious of how it will respond.
+System characteristics

 The irrigation system used must meet a few parameters as well.
 It needs to have enough pressure to ensure the solution will be evenly distributed.
 The injection time needs to be sufficient to reach the roots, usually around one or two hours, considering at least half an hour with only clean water to wash the tubes.
 Lastly, it needs a high-quality filter to guarantee refinement and constant cleanliness.